We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 I removed those from consideration because my focus was on eye-cleanliness, which means it appears flawless when viewed without magnification.

-Read below for what you need to know about black spots on diamonds, including if they can be removed, how they impact quality, and ways to make them less visible.
+I’ll share everything you need to know about black spots on diamonds, including if they can be removed, how they impact quality, and ways to make them less visible.

 What are Black Spots in Diamonds?

 A black spot in a diamond is a carbon flaw.
-Diamonds are made entirely of crystalized carbon, and these black spots are the result of carbon that never fully crystalized.
+Diamonds are made of crystalized carbon, and these black spots are the result of carbon that never fully crystalized.
 They’re natural flaws, not man-made, and are a part of the diamond’s inherent structure.

 It’s from the vendor where I bought my wife’s engagement ring.